Join us in helping restore the Chesapeake Bay oyster population

 The Phillips Wharf Environmental Center recruits volunteer growers along Harris Creek and Broad Creek.
 If you are interested in participating, please email us at [email protected] and we will be in touch!

 If you would like to support our program financially, you can do so by clicking the donate button below.
-Thank you for your interest and support in our program!
+Thank you for your interest in and support of our program!